tabishshamim18/SQL-Business-Insights/INTERPREATTIONS.md

 Can we drop EcomExpress as our carrier and use delivery and bluedart only since they are not breaching SLA as much.

+## Q8 — Customer Lifetime Value Analysis

+The query aggregates customer purchase history for the last 90 days to calculate orders, revenue, aov, and classifies the customers into ltv share buckets.

+Used `Lower(status) != 'cancelled'` to remove cancelled orders, used `CASE WHEN Sum(total) <= 999` to divide the customers into buckets, and divided each buckets revenue to get the share of each bucket `Sum(total_revenue) OVER(PARTITION BY ltv_bucket) / Sum(total_revenue)`.

+The '20000+' bucket holds ~40% of the bucket and '5000-19999' holds ~30% of the customers which shows customers buying activity is good.
+Most of them are repeat purchases but 5% of the customers made only 1 purchase who falls in '0-999' bucket.

+We need to check why some customers bought just once and never came back, is there any issue with the product or service that needs attention.

+## Q9 — Repeat Purchase Interval anlysis

+The query calculates time, average and median days between each purchase aggregated by customer to find out repeat purchase behaviour of customers.

+Used `Lower(status) != 'cancelled'` to remove cancelled orders, used WHERE next_order_date IS NOT NULL AND next_order_date != order_date`
+to remove same day purchases and nulls after the customers last purchase.

+By excluding same day purchases we have over 10 average days and 6 median days between customer repeat purchases.
+With including same day purchases average came down to 6.25 and Median days to 1.
+The customer also increase to 3755 from 3416.
+But for the analysis, same day orders should be excuded because there might be customers making multiple orders affecting the metrics.

+We need to check why some customers bought just once and never came back, is there any issue with the product or service that needs attention.